5.56 vs. 5.7: Can a Pistol Cartridge Compete With a Rifle?

 Trajectory

 The 5.7 doesn't drop below the point of aim until 165 yards.
-Since it is a pistol caliber, it's not designed for long-distance shooting, so its effective range is around 250 yards with 11" of bullet drop.
+Since it is a pistol cartridge, it's not designed for long-distance shooting, so its effective range is around 250 yards with 11" of bullet drop.

 Accuracy